bcgov/CE_integratedroads/README.md

 Roads are then loaded to the output table in order of decreasing priority.
 Portions of lower priority roads within 7m of a higher priority road are deleted.
 Where the endpoint of a remaining lower priority road is within 7m of a higher prioirity road, the endpoint of the lower priority road is snapped to the closest point on the higher priority road.
 This is done independently for each 1:250k tile and results are written to Parquet on object storage.

-When all tiles are complete, the resulting collection of Parquet files is translated into the required File Geodatabase output.
+When all tiles are complete, the resulting collection of Parquet files is consolidated into a single output table.
+For areas where official QA'ed consolidated roads data are available (currently only for the Cariboo Region), the "integrated" roads are removed and replaced with the official data.

 ## Limitations and Caveats